mortizm1988/lecture_financial_statements_analysis/README.md

-# Analysis of Financial Statements and Managerial Decisions
+# Financial Statements Analysis

 ## Course Description

-This course introduces the main concepts related to financial statement analyses and managerial accounting.
-This will allow students to identify the impacts of accounting and other corporate decisions on firm's financial statements.
-Part 1 of the course develops key concepts and methods for analyzing financial statements from the perspective of an external user, such as investors, creditors, suppliers, etc. Part 2 of the course takes the perspective of an internal user, such as a manager, and focuses on the use of accounting information for decision making and control purposes.
+This course covers the key concepts of financial statement analysis.
+Each topic explores different corporate policies, such as financing and investing.
+We will begin by discussing typical accounting events and their impact on financial statements.
+Then, we will learn how to interpret financial statements from the perspective of an external user in order to understand the impact of these policies.

-The course is designed to be useful for students who plan to work in any area of business, including consulting, investment banking, general management, and entrepreneurship.
-It is not a bookkeeping course.
-Rather, it is a course on how to use accounting information to make business decisions.
+The course is designed for students interested in various business areas, including consulting, investment banking, general management, and entrepreneurship.
+It is not a bookkeeping course, but rather focuses on how corporate decisions are reflected in financial statements and how to analyze them.

-## Part 1: Financial Statements Analysis

 | Topic                                     | Key Concepts                                                                                                                                              |
 |:-------------------------------------------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------|